rutvi18/Pantry-App/README.md

 ## Functionality

 This is pantry management app which adds, removes and update the data from database based on firebase.

 The database management used is firebase where one field is count to display quantity of each item in the pantry.

+The frontend framework is React.js and backend is Nextjs.